Time series analysis#

 plt.xlabel("Time"); plt.ylabel("CO2 conc."); plt.legend(loc="best");

 provides a way to do non-linear least squares fitting of a function.
-Usually, this applies to non-linear functions, e.g., double logistic.
+Usually, we apply this technique to non-linear functions, e.g., double logistic.
 Here, we test it to the harmonic model (which usually is better fit with a linear solver - but let’s do it for the sake of comparison).
-If you are unsure about the *

 result = a0 + a1*t + a2*t*t + \